 Employees can choose to retire and draw their pension from the LGPS at any time from age 55 to 75, provided they have two years scheme membership and have worked for the SSSC for at least 26 weeks.
-However, there might be an impact if they do not meet the rule of 85 as outlined in the section above.
-Employees should contact Human Resources who will contact Tayside Pension Fund for an estimate for the employee.
+Any employee considering this can use the Member Self-Service system to project an estimate or request one from Tayside Pensions directly.
+To progress with a retirement you must advise Human Resources.
 Employees do not need the approval of the SSSC and need only provide notice of terminating their employment in line with their contractual notice period.